Indrakens/minion-memory-game/README.md

    * No errors were found through the W3C validator
 * CSS
    * No errors were found through the W3C CSS (Jigsaw) validator
+* JS
+   * No warnings were found through the JSHint (JavaScript) validator

 # DEPLOYMENT
 * The site was deployed to GitHub pages.
 The stepsto deploy are: